Australian National Accounts: National Income, Expenditure and Product

 Compensation of employees continued to rise

-Compensation of employees (COE) increased 1.1%.
-Labour market conditions remained tight with only a slight increase in the unemployment rate (4.3%) by the end of June.
-Hours worked (+0.3%) rose modestly as the proximity of Easter and ANZAC day saw more employees take time off during the quarter.
+Compensation of employees (COE) increased 1.7%.
+Labour market conditions remained tight with the unemployment rate (4.5%) increasing slightly by the end of September.
+Hours worked grew 0.2%, in line with growth in full time employment (+0.3%).

-The household saving to income ratio fell from 5.2% in the March quarter to 4.2%.
-The rise in gross disposable income (GDI) of 0.6% was outpaced by a rise in nominal household spending of 1.5%.
+The household saving to income ratio rose from 6.0% in the June quarter to 6.4%.
+The rise in gross disposable income (1.7%) outpaced the rise in nominal household spending of 1.4%.

 Expenditure